Keyfactor/signserver-signing-action/README.md

 ### Supported workers

-The current version of this action supports 3 types of workers:
+The latest version of this action supports all workers with a standard input format to be signed such as a file.
-* `JArchiveSigner`: takes jar as input and uploads signed jar as artifact
-* `PDFSigner`: takes pdf as input and uploads signed pdf as artifact
-* `PlainSigner`: takes any input and uploads signed input as artifact

 ### Supported authentication types